 Malign Foreign Talent Recruitment Programs

-If you have been asked to participate in a malign foreign talent recruitment program that meets one or more of the criteria below, do not sign the agreement and please email us.
+If you are asked to join a program that meets any of the criteria below, do not sign the agreement and please email us.

 Problematic Obligations or Activities